avf2001/IELTS/Speaking/Task 1/Speaking Task 1.md

 | ~~good, bad~~ |               |
 | ~~like~~ | love, enjoy, prefer |

-## Evenings
-* What do you often do in the evenings?
-* Do you do the same thing every evening?
-* Do you prefer to spend your evenings with family or friends?
-* Do you ever work or study in the evenings?
-* What is a popular activity for young people in your country in the evenings?
-* Do you do the same thing in the evenings as you did when you were a child?
 ## Family and Friends
 * Do you spend much time with your family?
 * Who are you closest to in your family?